pyccel/pyccel/docs/builtin-functions.md

 ## Dictionary methods

-:warning: The dictionary support provided by Pyccel only covers unordered dicts.
+:warning: The dictionary support provided by Pyccel only covers unordered dictionaries.

 | Method | Supported |
 |----------|-----------|